ManimCommunity/manim/docs/source/installation.rst

    python3 -m pip install -r requirements.txt

 .. warning::
-    If you want to contribute to ``manim-community`` and have clone the repository to your local device, please uninstall the pip-installed version of ``manim-community``, if you had installed it previously.
+    If you want to contribute to ``manim-community`` and have cloned the repository to your local device, please uninstall the pip-installed version of ``manim-community``, if you had installed it previously.
     This is to avoid any accidental usage of the pip-installed version when developing